 Think About Your PayBack Period

 The payback period is the length of time required to recover the cost of an investment.
-In the site sale example above, if the buyer can maintain the traffic and revenue figures, he'd recover his full $2,500,000 investment in just 3.6 years.
-All money earned after the payback period is 28% a year gravy.
+In the site sale example above, if the buyer can maintain his operating profit level, he'd recover his full $2,500,000 investment in just 3.6 years.
+3.6 years is his payback period.

 In this scenario, the buyer lowers his payback period to 2.9 years AND could sell the site for $3,600,000 (44% more) based on the same pitifully low multiple of 3.6X operating profits ($1,000,000 operating profits X 3.6 multiple).

-A 97% increase in a 3.6 multiple equals 7X (3.6 X 1.97).
+A 100% increase on a 3.6 multiple equals 7.2X.
 Let's do some math and find out how much the person who spent $2,500,000 on a site back in 2010 has made so far!

 2010 Investment: $2,500,000